sirech/talk-cd-myths-and-realities/presentation.md

 ???

-- context: big portfolio with a lot of agile teams trying to deliver web apps
+- context: bunch of agile teams working together
+- build a platform to offer connected services to car owners

 ---